squid-cache/squid-cache.github.io/Foundation/Meetings.rst

 ==== Draft Agenda ====

- 1. Opening of the meeting
+ 1. Opening of the meeting.
- 1. Selection of meeting officials
+ 1. Selection of meeting officials.
- 1. Agenda bashing.
- 1. Agenda approval.
+ 1. Agenda bashing and approval.
  1. Last meeting minutes approval.
  1. Review of action points from last meeting.